 Until recently, treatment options for phrenic nerve injury have been limited to either nonsurgical therapy or diaphragm plication, neither of which attempts to restore normal function to the paralyzed diaphragm.
-If you or a loved one suffers from phrenic nerve injury, it is likely you have been told by your physician that you must learn to live with this deficit.
-It is also very likely that your level of activity has been significantly reduced due to diaphragm paralysis, resulting in chronic shortness of breath, sleep disturbances, and lower energy levels.
+Many patients with phrenic nerve injuries have been told by their physicians that they must simply learn to live with this deficit.
+These patients often experience a reduced level of activity due to diaphragm paralysis, resulting in chronic shortness of breath, sleep disturbances, and lower energy levels.

-Nerve decompression and nerve transplants are commonplace in the treatment of arm or leg paralysis, and can restore function to a previously paralyzed muscle or group of muscles.
 At The Institute for Advanced Reconstruction in New Jersey, our physician, Dr. Matthew Kaufman has pioneered world-class treatment for phrenic nerve injury in order to reverse diaphragm paralysis.
-Since 2007, he has performed over 425 phrenic nerve decompressions and transplants for the treatment of phrenic nerve injuries, and has been successful at reversing diaphragm paralysis in the vast majority of those treated.
+Since 2007, he has performed 500 (as of 10/2020) phrenic nerve reconstruction procedures for the treatment of phrenic nerve injuries, and has been successful at reversing diaphragm paralysis in the vast majority of those treated.

-We now receive requests for treatment both nationally and internationally, and routinely have patients visiting us from remote locations.
+We now receive requests for treatment both nationally and internationally, and have patients visiting us from remote locations on a regular basis.
 Correspondence with patients following their phrenic nerve surgery has indicated significant improvements in physical functioning, such as regaining the ability to exercise.
 In addition, many patients report a reversal of sleeping difficulties related to the diaphragm paralysis.

-Obviously, there is no guarantee that we will be able to offer you surgery, or that surgery will absolutely cure your phrenic nerve injury.
-However, we invite you to contact us so that we may arrange a phone discussion with one of our patient coordinators to discuss the circumstances of your phrenic nerve injury and diaphragm paralysis, and determine if you may be a candidate.
+Until receiving a consult, there is no guarantee that a patient is a candidate for surgery or that surgery will absolutely cure one’s phrenic nerve injury.
+We invite you to contact our team so that we may arrange a phone discussion with one of our patient coordinators to discuss the circumstances of your phrenic nerve injury and diaphragm paralysis and determine if you may be a candidate.

 Consultation for Phrenic Nerve Reconstruction